temptemp3/beard.sh/README.md

 #### commands

-bob make:command new-command
+`bob make:command new-command`

 #### scripts

-bob make:script new-script
+`bob make:script new-script`

 #### subcommands

-bob make:subcommand new-command-extension
+`bob make:subcommand new-command-extension`

-Running make:subcommand after make-script using the same argument links the subcommand to the script.
-This way we are able to isolate code that actually does something n the scripts directory.
+Running `make:subcommand` after `make:script` using the same argument links the subcommand to the script.
+This way we are able to isolate code that actually does something in the scripts directory.

 ---